ProjektAdLer/MoodleAdlerLMS/README.md

 > The moodle release is NOT updated automatically in any way! \
 > Incrementing MOODLE_VERSION build arg will not result in an update of moodle.

+### Semi automatic update

+> [!IMPORTANT]
+> This approach will cause data loss / broken installations if changes are done to the moodle folder anywhere else.
+> If e.g. Plugins are installed through moodle web UI, use the manual update approach

+1) Create a backup of the moodle folder
+2) delete the moodle folder
+3) download and extract the new moodle version
+4) restore config.php
+5) start container

+Further simplification may be possible but was not yet explored.

+### manual update

 Moodle updates have to be done manually (Plugins are not affected by this issue).
 Follow the [Bitnami Moodle Upgrade Guide](https://docs.bitnami.com/aws/apps/moodle/administration/upgrade/).
 Sadly it is not easy to automate that process as moodle itself does not provide a way to automatically update moodle.